 Brian Leslie M.B.A., SwitchPoint LLC; Kelsey Noonan B.A., SwitchPoint LLC; Clint Nohavec M.B.A., SwitchPoint LLC This article categorizes the distinct roles played by philanthropy consultants and presents a tool and framework for charitable foundations to identify and evaluate the roles and capabilities they need from those consultants.
 The article categorizes seven capability areas, from strategy setting to talent development, that are core to all foundations.
 Then, it identifies trigger points within these capability areas that lead foundations to undertake projects that may require outside support.
 Third, the article maps the capabilities that foundations consider in determining whether and how to engage philanthropy Read more

-This study provided baseline data about the professional and individual characteristics of 440 candidates selected to be the top executive in a grantmaking institution during a five-year study period (2004-2008), and about the hiring patterns of the diverse institutions making these appointments.
-Most new chief executive officers (79.5 percent) were not hired from within the same foundation.
-The percentage of external appointments grew in each successive year of the study period.
-Most new foundation CEOs (67 percent) were not working for a grantmaking institution when they were appointed.
-This majority made the transition from fields outside of philanthropy, such as Read more
+This study provides baseline data about the professional and individual characteristics of 440 candidates selected to be the top executive in a grantmaking institution during a five-year study period (2004-2008), and about the hiring patterns of the diverse institutions making these appointments.

 This brief provides tried and true advice to grantmakers who are considering or seeking outside expertise.
 Topics include: Reasons grantmakers turn to consultants Components of a successful consultant/grantmaker relationship Ways to use a consultant How to identify possible consultants How to choose and retain a consultants